wzkariampuzha/SurgUI/README.md

     ```

 #### Segment labeling:
-For annotating the start and end of segments, you can modify the `rating-labels.txt` file containing the list of segments.
-Example files can be found in samples folder.
+For annotating the start and end of segments, click File then "Add Rating Panel" then select the `rating-labels.txt` file containing the list of segments.
 In the software, create a timestamping panel by opening the text file.
 For each video that is playing, a folder with the same name is created in “outputs” directory.
 By pressing the save button, for each segment, a line will be added to a file in the output folder.

+Add the video file to the software by clicking the “Add Video” button.
+The video will start playing in the VLC media player.

 #### Saved Annotations
 The saved images and the .json files from labelme annotations are stored in `images` folder for each video.